Originally written: 10/20/2012 Updated 2/18/2020

 For I am the LORD your God: ye shall therefore sanctify yourselves, and ye shall be holy; for I am holy.

-Just as the Holy Ghost was able to change Simon Peter from a cussing, lying, brash young man into a bold, Holy Ghost-baptized man of God; he can do the same for you.
-Jesus knew when he left here that we would need the power of the Holy Ghost in order to live as God told us to live.
-Peter messed up so badly that He actually denied Christ before he was baptized with the Holy Ghost.
+Just as the Holy Ghost was able to change Simon Peter from a cussing, lying, brash young man into a bold, Holy Ghost-baptized man of God, He can do the same for you.
+Jesus knew when He left here that we would need the power of the Holy Ghost to live as God told us to live.
+Peter messed up so badly that He denied Christ before he was baptized with the Holy Ghost.
 But after he received the infilling of the Holy Ghost, he was the solid rock that he was meant to be.

 Please know that there is nothing too hard for the Lord.
-Even if you have been stumbling over a particular problem or sin in your life, the Holy Ghost has the power to fix that problem.
+Even if you have problems in your life, the Holy Ghost has the power to fix those problems.
 Get the power of God in your life.
 You need it to make it into the kingdom of God.
 God has a plan for each of our lives.
 We need the power of the Holy Ghost to bring that plan to fruition.
 Love and blessings.